Standing Orders (updated Council July 2017)

 The Committee shall:

-a) present an annual report to the second meeting of Council in the Michaelmas Term covering the University's financial year, noting any significant issues up to the date of preparing the report and the Committee's comment on all its responsibilities (as set out in the Terms of Reference above), and giving the Committee's opinion on the adequacy and effectiveness of the University's arrangements for the following:
+- present an annual report to the second meeting of Council in the Michaelmas Term covering the University's Financial Year, noting any significant issues up to the date of preparing the report and the Committee's comment on all its responsibilities (as set out in the Terms of Reference above) and giving the Committee's opinion on the adequacy and effectiveness of the University's arrangements for the following:

-• risk management (including the accuracy of the statement of Internal Control), control and governance, following confirmation, where appropriate, with BAS and external auditors
+a.
+Risk Management (including the accuracy of the statement of Internal Control), control and governance, following confirmation, where appropriate, with UAS and External Auditors

-b) present an assurance report on the Committee's activities to the Council in the Easter Term.
+- present an assurance report on the Committee's activities to the Council in the Easter Term

-d) draw the attention of the Council to significant audit matters at any time.
+- draw the attention of the Council to significant audit matters at any time

 The Committee shall be empowered:

-a) to co-opt members with particular expertise to attend individual meetings;
+- to co-opt members with particular expertise to attend individual meetings

-b) to require any member of the staff of the University to attend all or part of a meeting;
+- to require any member of the staff of the University to attend all or part of a meeting

-c) to seek information from and require the co-operation of any member of staff of the University with respect to matters relevant to its terms of reference;
+- to seek information from and require the co-operation of any member of staff of the University with respect to matters relevant to its terms of reference

-d) to obtain external legal or other independent professional advice including attendance at meetings.
+- to obtain external legal or other independent professional advice including attendance at meetings.
 (Normally the Vice-Chancellor and Chair of Council shall be consulted before such action is taken.
-Any expenditure in excess of £15,000 shall require the prior authorisation of Council.);
+Any expenditure in excess of £15,000 shall require the prior authorisation of Council)

-- to investigate any activity within its terms of reference;
+- to investigate any activity within its terms of reference

-f) to hold private discussions with the Director of Business Assurance without the presence of other University staff.
+- to hold private discussions with the Head of University Assurance without the presence of other University staff.